Lucent Technologies: History

 Lucent continued to be active in the areas of telephone switching, optical, data and wireless networking.

 In 2004, the SEC charged Lucent with a $25 million fine for the company's lack of cooperation in their fraud case.

 On April 2, 2006, Lucent announced a merger agreement with Alcatel, which was 1.5 times the size of Lucent.
-Serge Tchuruk became non-executive chairman, and Russo served as CEO of the newly merged company, Alcatel-Lucent, until they were both forced to resign at the end of 2008.
+Serge Tchuruk became non-executive chairman, and Russo was CEO of the newly merged company, Alcatel-Lucent, until they were both forced to resign at the end of 2008.
 The merger failed to produce the expected synergies, and there were significant write-downs of Lucent's assets that Alcatel purchased.

 Operations

 Divisions

 Lucent was divided into several core groups: